 Pathology

-- Classically caused by ball/fist injury to the eye
+- Classically caused by ball/fist injury to the eye.

-- Soft tissue of the globe is pushed into the maxillary sinus
+- Soft tissue of the globe is pushed into the maxillary sinus.

-- The inferior rectus can be entrapped, causing vertical diplopia and restriction of eye elevation
+- The inferior rectus can be entrapped, causing vertical diplopia and restriction of eye elevation.

 Surgical emphysema can also occur in orbital floor fractures but is more pronounced in medial wall fractures.